STRESS PHYSIOLOGY RESEARCH GROUP

 INTRODUCING THE STRESS PHYSIOLOGY RESEARCH GROUP (STRESSCHRON)

 The Stress Physiology Research Group, StressChron in short, is located in the Science Park of Ghent University in Ostend (Belgium).
-This specialists research group, headed by Dr. Johan Aerts, offers a range of scientific services, analysis and advice regarding neuro-endocrinology and stress physiology across vertebrates in particular.
+This specialists research group, headed by Prof. Dr. Johan Aerts, offers a range of scientific services, analysis and advice regarding neuro-endocrinology and stress physiology across vertebrates in particular.

 We operate in state-of-the-art laboratory and experimental facilities according the criteria of the international standards 5S, ISO 17025, ISO 14001, and ISO 45001, respectively.

 We are active on a global scale and make our expertise available to a large number of organizations.